The Alliance Alive: Gameplay

-The Alliance Alive is a role-playing video game in which the player takes control of a group eventually numbering nine characters, navigating an unnamed fantasy world in a quest to free it from the control of otherworldly beings called Daemons.
+The Alliance Alive is a role-playing video game in which the player takes control of a group eventually numbering twelve characters (however, Robbins, Shiki, and Matilda are optional), navigating an unnamed fantasy world in a quest to free it from the control of otherworldly beings called Daemons.
 Players explore a world map, first on foot and later using vehicles which can unlock previously inaccessible parts of the map.
 During the course of the story, the party unites human-staffed Guilds scattered across the land, based in Guild Towers which are either found on the world map or can be built by the player in select locations.
 There are five types of Guild Towers available, which grant different status buffs to the party, with the type of Guild Tower available to build depending on which characters have been recruited into the party.
 Guild Towers can communicate with each other during the course of the game using the Telegraph system, which allows Towers to gain experience levels and unlock new abilities.